 - workplace health and safety.

-This course includes a practical work placement in a health care environment to help you further develop your skills and gain direct industry experience.
+This course includes a work placement in a healthcare environment to help you further develop your skills and gain direct industry experience.

 Free TAFE - apply now